-Revenue from sale of goods and services
+Revenue from sale of goods and services and other ancillary income

-Revenue from sale of goods and services is recognised at the point in time when either control of the good sold is transferred to the customer or service is rendered.
+Revenue from sale of goods and services and other ancillary income are recognised at the point in time when either control of the good sold is transferred to the customer or service is rendered.
 This is reflective of the transfer of control of the good or service to the customer.

-Grant (including research)
+Grants (including research)

 The Company receives various grants for purposes of funding specific research and other activities.
 Revenue is measured at the amount of consideration to which the Company expects to be entitled to in exchange for the provision of the various milestones.
 Revenue is recognised over time as the services are provided with reference to the input method over the period during which the milestones are achieved.
-When there are conditions attached to funds received for specific purposes it is recognised in the Statement of Financial Position as a contract liability until such conditions are met or services provided.
+When there are conditions attached to funds received for specific purposes it is recognised in the statement of financial position as a contract liability until such conditions are met or services provided.